apostrophecms/docs/docs/reference/api/pieces.md

 |`apos-mode` | `?apos-mode=draft` | Set to `draft` or `published` to update a specific mode version of the piece. |
 |`apos-locale` | `?apos-locale=fr` | Set to [a valid locale](#TODO) to update the piece document version for that locale. |

+If a `PATCH` operation is attempted in the published mode, the changes in the patch are applied to both the draft and the current document, but properties of the draft not mentioned in the patch are not published.
+This is to prevent unexpected outcomes.

 Read more about [mode and locale parameters on single-document requests](/guide/rest-apis.md#locale-and-mode-in-single-document-requests).

 ### Request example